RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 ***NOTE: ChIPseqSpikeInFree bigwig files have NOT been generated using BamCoverage, but with  `genomeCoverageBed -bg -scale $scale ` where the `$scale` is a multiplying factor; thus I did: `1/15000000/($libSize*$SF)` --> Otherwise the non-reciprocal SF return will increase signal for ESC...*** --> File for calculation in GoogleDrive under `002__ChIPseq/ChIPseqSpikeInFactor_ScalingFactor.xlsx` and new THOR-related files as `*_Corr`

---> XXXX Using LIB-normalize ChIPseqSpikeInFree scaling factors is XXXX
+--> Using LIB-normalize ChIPseqSpikeInFree scaling factors is similarly weird, we still have only less H3K27me3 in NPC than ESC...

---> XXXX LIB-normalize ChIPseqSpikeInFree scaling factors for genotype at ESC XXX

-## THOR with ChIPseqSpikeInFree SF
+## THOR without scaling factor; just TMM default

-*See light test files above at `Create the CONFIG file`*